kubeflow/website/content/docs/gke/gcp-e2e.md

 <a id="serve-model"></a>
 ## Serve the trained model

-It’s time to put your trained model on a server so that you can send it prediction requests.
-You use the [`tf-serving` prototype][tf-serving-prototype] to handle this task.
+Now you can put your trained model on a server so that you can send it prediction requests.
+To do that, you can use two ksonnet components from the project files that you downloaded at the start of the tutorial.
+The components are in your `${WORKING_DIR}/components/my_ksonnet_app` directory.
+The relevant configuration files in that directory are `mnist-deploy-gcp.jsonnet` and `mnist-service.jsonnet`.

+The `mnist-deploy-gcp` component uses the [`tf-serving` prototype][tf-serving-prototype] to spin up a prediction server.
 The `tf-serving` prototype is the Kubeflow implementation of [TensorFlow Serving][tf-serving].

-Unlike when using `tf-job-operator`, you don't need a custom image for the serving process.
-Instead, all the information the server needs is stored in the model file.
+Unlike the training job that you ran earlier, the serving process does not require a custom image.
+The model files contain all the information that the server needs.

 Follow these instructions to point the serving component to the Cloud Storage bucket where your model is stored, so that the server can spin up to handle
 requests:

-1. [Generate][ks-generate] a ksonnet component from the prototype.
-The code below names the server `mnist-serve`:

-    ```
-    cd ${WORKING_DIR}/${DEPLOYMENT_NAME}_ks_app
-    ks generate tf-serving serve --name=mnist-serve
-    ```

 1. Set a ksonnet parameter to define the path to your model on Cloud Storage:

     ```
+    ks param set mnist-deploy-gcp modelBasePath "gs://"${BUCKET_NAME}/export
-    ks param set serve modelPath gs://${BUCKET_NAME}/
+    ks param set mnist-deploy-gcp modelName mnist
     ```

-1. Set the following parameters to grant the serving container permission to read your Cloud Storage bucket:

-    ```
-    ks param set serve gcpCredentialSecretName user-gcp-sa
-    ks param set serve cloud gcp
-    ```

 1. [Apply][ks-apply] the component to the cluster:

     ```
-    ks apply default -c serve
+    ks apply default -c mnist-deploy-gcp
     ```

     Note that you don’t need to add a `VERSION_TAG`, even though you may have